FLClab/TA-GAN/README.md

 docker build TAGAN-Docker
 nvidia-docker run -it --rm --user $(id -u) --shm-size=10g pytorch
 ```
+Building the docker container requires xxx GB of space and xxx minutes on a regular laptop.

 If you are not familiar with Docker, you can also build a virtual environment, activate it, and install all required packages using the requirements.txt file:
 ```
 pip install virtualenv